MattB859/foot-connect/TESTING.md

 |      | "Receive an email confirmation upon checkout" |  A success message is displayed upon checkout  | Order successfully processed! <br> Your  order number  is <br> ********.
 A confirmation email will be sent to test@gmail.com <br> | Pass |
 | Admin User | "Add a product" | Navigate to my account and select <br> product management from the drop-down menu. | Users will need to fill <br> in the form to add a product to the store | Pass |

+# Validation Testing

+   - The W3C Markup Validator and W3C CSS Validator Services were used to validate every page of the project to ensure there were no syntax errors in the project.

+   - Python was checked to PEP8 compliance and passed with no errors

+   - JSHint was used to validate JavaScript with no major issues.

 # Chrome Developer Tools